NicLande/DrawYourWeapon/PlayerGuide/PartTwo/Ch5-Actions.md

 All weapons have a Value range.
 This defines the maximum and minimum Value of the cards you can play to attack with the weapon.
 Weapons may also have associated suits listed.
 In order to Attack with a weapon you must play a Card within their Value range.
 Your Attack will deal an amount of damage to the enemy equal to the Result of the Attack.
 The Result is calculated by taking the Value of the Card and adding your Might if the Suit of the Card you played matches that of the weapon you used.
 Otherwise, the Result is equal to just the Value of the Card.

 ### Special Attack
 Some characters will have Features which allow them to make an Attack, or which modify your Attack action.
 Some examples of this include the Cheap Shot Feature and some [Magical] Features.
-When a Feature has the [Attack] Actions with that Feature count as an Attack Action rather than Use Ability.
+When a Feature has the [Attack] tag Actions with that Feature count as an Attack Action rather than the Use Ability action.

 ## Moving
 The Move action does not encompass all forms of movement.
 Sidestepping, idling, and slow walking do not count as taking the Move action.
 Moving reflects the ability of your character to Move quickly, not just by running but also by reacting to events or avoiding danger.
 When the main motive of your character is to quickly get into, out of, or change a situation that will likely be a Move Action.
 While the Dealer may rule that other situations call for the use of the Move Action there are only two predefined uses.